neuml/paperetl/README.md

 ### Docker

-A Dockerfile with commands to install paperetl, all dependencies and scripts is available in this repository.
+A Dockerfile with commands to install paperetl, all dependencies and scripts are available in this repository.

 ```
 wget https://raw.githubusercontent.com/neuml/paperetl/master/docker/Dockerfile